-Like any prey animal, chickens have a range of predators that would love to make off with them, their chicks, or their eggs.
-Chicken keepers must stay vigilant against predators both large and small.
-Whether it’s a hawk swooping overhead or a weasel burrowing beneath the fence, chicken predators have diverse and crafty ways to access the flock.
-Fortunately, you can take a few measures to keep out these threats.
-The more you know about the common predators that kill chickens, the easier it is to react to each threat accordingly.
-Learn more about the different animals snooping around your coop with this guide.
+Like any prey animal, chickens have a range of predators that would love to make off with them, their baby chicks, or their eggs.
+Chicken keepers must stay vigilant against predators, both large and small.
+Whether it’s a hawk swooping overhead or a weasel burrowing beneath the fence, chicken predators have diverse and crafty ways to access backyard flocks.

 TYPES OF PREDATORS

-Chicken predators come in a variety of shapes and sizes.
-Even if your fencing and coop are secure, you might still deal with birds of prey attacking your chickens from above.
-That’s why it’s important to learn about many different types of predators.
 Research which animals exist in your local area and look for indicators such as footprints and hunting habits to determine which predators are wreaking havoc on your flock.
-Kick-off your research with the following rundown of the most common predators that kill chickens:
+Kick off your research with the following rundown of the most common predators that kill backyard chickens: